octobercms/docs/3.x/extend/backend/report-widgets.md

 # Report Widgets

 Report widgets can be used on the backend dashboard and in other backend report containers.
-Report widgets must be registered in the [Plugin registration file](../plugin/registration.md).
+Report widgets must be registered in the [plugin registration file](../extending.md).

 > You can easily scaffold a report widget using the `create:reportwidget` command.
 See [scaffolding commands](../console/scaffolding.md#oc-create-a-report-widget) for more information.